 All students, regardless of location, can connect to Dana Medical Library resources remotely using school-issued laptops and tablet computers.
 The number of primary users are served by 7.5 FTE employees and 1.5 student workers.
-All online resources of the Dana Medical Library are available electronically to COM students at all sites.
+All online resources of the Dana Medical Library are available electronically to Larner College of Medicine students at all sites.
+Dana Medical Library provides access to several journal databases, electronic textbooks, and other clinical tools.
+All databases can be accessed off-site using your UVM NetID and password.
+All of the library's journals are online.
+Articles from journals that the library does not subscribe to can be obtained from other libraries for free.
+Approximate turnaround time is 48 hours, but may be less depending on the time of the year and the item being requested.
+Librarians are available to answer questions about resources or to assist with research questions via phone, email, or video conferencing.